-The Northwest Balboa Festival is back for its third year in a row!
-The party keeps on coming, and we need you to come to make 2017 better than ever!
-With more dancing, more music, more guided practices, and more afternoon socials, this year's Northwest Balboa Festival will be the hallmark of the Pacific Northwest's amazing dance community.
+The Northwest Balboa Festival is back for its fourth year!
+We need YOU to come and make 2018 better than ever!
+With another year of fantastic music, dancing, practices, and afternoon socials, we're excited to give you everything you love about Balboa, perhaps with a surprise or two along the way.
+This year's Northwest Balboa Festival will bring the best of what the Pacific Northwest's dance community has to offer.

 The only airport in the area is Seattle-Tacoma International Airport.
 From SeaTac, there is a Sound Transit Light Rail which runs approximately every 10 minutes, with a fare of $3.
 Don't forget to buy your ticket before you get on the platform!
 With a new station on Capitol Hill, you can get within 5 blocks of our classes venue with just one ride!

 Once you have arrived in Seattle, there are many options for getting around town.
 If you choose to take public transit, King County Metro has excellent bus service around town.
 Their website also has a trip planner.
 One Bus Away is a must-have app, giving real-time and scheduled arrival information for busses in the Puget Sound Area.
 Alternatively, Lyft and Uber have strong ride-share presences in Seattle.

 There's free street parking on Sunday; on Saturday there's a variety of paid lots nearby all of our venues.
 Pay attention to the posted signage, street parking is normally limited to 2 hours!

 Airbnb has a strong presence in Seattle, with many different options throughout town.
 In past years, many dancers have successfully booked with them.
 You could even stay on a houseboat!